Topological Signatures in Nodal Semimetals through Neutron Scattering: Discussion

 As the repertoire of TNMs continually enlarges, the requirements of ultrahigh purity and large sample mass for neutron scattering experiments are attainable through gradually-improved synthesis and thus, many materials may be ripe for magnetic field-based neutron scattering studies.
 These include DSMs, NLSMs, inversion-symmetry breaking WSMs such as the TaAs family and more intriguingly, magnetic WSMs such as Co$_3$Sn$_2$S$_2$ \cite{morali2019,liu2019}, Co$_2$MnGa \cite{belopolski2019}, CeAlGe \cite{suzuki2019,puphal2020} whereby field-driven topological phase transitions may be uncovered.
 Preliminary works on inelastic neutron scattering serving as a platform for studying exotic phenomena in TNMs have only recently emerged.
 These include a theoretical overview on probing bulk excitations in type-I WSMs with unpolarized and polarized neutrons \cite{bjerngaard2020} and an experimental study of coupling between Dirac fermions and spin waves \cite{sapkota2020}.
+A non-exhaustive compilation of other neutron scattering experiments on topological semimetals (including candidates) up until now can be noted in Refs. \cite{park2018, tao2019, zhang2019(2), soh2019, sapkota2020, nguyen2020, han2020, liu2020, cai2020, puphal2020, zhang2021, sukhanov2020, xie2021}.
 Although these earlier surveys are encouraging, a great deal of work remains to accentuate the potential usefulness of neutron scattering towards characterizing future TNMs sensitive to topological bands.